theam/aday-ondemand-loop/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for OnDemand Loop
-title: '[FEATURE] '
+title: 'Features - '
-labels: 'enhancement'
+labels: 'epic.features'
 assignees: ''
 ---

 ## Feature Description
 A clear and concise description of what you want to happen.

-## Problem or Use Case
-Describe the problem this feature would solve or the use case it addresses.

 ## Proposed Solution
 If you have ideas on how this could be implemented, describe them here.